Orthogonalized Synthetic Controls: Introduction

 This work also extends the literature on the Neyman Orthogonalized Score.
-While the technique dates back to \cite{Neyman1959}, several more recent papers have used it as a way to achieve asymptotic normality after obtaining an estimate of a high-dimensional nuisance parameter using a regularization penalty or machine learning technique (e.g., \cite{belloni2018highdimensional}, \cite{NingLiu2017}, \cite{ChernozhukovHansenSpindler2015}, \cite{BelloniChernozhukovHansen2014}, and \cite{ChernozhukovDoubleDebiased}).
+The technique has a long history dating back to \cite{Neyman1959}, and several recent papers have used it as a way to achieve asymptotic normality after obtaining an estimate of a high-dimensional nuisance parameter using a regularization penalty or machine learning technique (e.g., \cite{belloni2018highdimensional}, \cite{NingLiu2017}, \cite{ChernozhukovHansenSpindler2015}, \cite{BelloniChernozhukovHansen2014}, and \cite{ChernozhukovDoubleDebiased}).
 Many of these methods estimate the nuisance parameter with LASSO.
 While this can be a powerful technique when the nuisance parameter is high-dimensional but has a sparse, point-identified value, if the nuisance parameter is partially identified, the LASSO penalty may often be insufficient for the estimates to converge to a specific vector.
-I help extend this literature by showing how the Neyman Orthogonalized Score can be applied in cases where the nuisance parameter is partially identified, as well as giving results that combine this literature with the fixed-smoothing asymptotics literature in section \ref{sub: VarianceEstimation}. \cite{ChernozhukovDoubleDebiased}'s Neyman Near-Orthogonal Score is most closely related to my approach, as they use a regularized estimate of the parameter that is introduced to orthogonalize the moment conditions to choose among the values that make the moment conditions nearly orthogonal.
-The literature on optimal instruments is also related, and in particular, \cite{SinghHosanagarGandhi2020} take a similar approach as I do here, where they choose the function of the instruments that minimizes the estimated asymptotic variance for the parameter of interest.
-In section \ref{s: Exstensions}, I give an example of how my method can be applied to the optimal choice of instruments.
+I show in section \ref{s: Regularized Estimator} that combining linear constraints with a different penalty can be a method to make use of sparsity without relying on point-identification.
+This helps extend the literature by showing how the Neyman Orthogonalized Score can be applied in cases where the nuisance parameter is partially identified, and I also give results that combine this Neyman Orthogonality with the fixed-smoothing asymptotics literature in section \ref{s: VarianceEstimation}. \cite{ChernozhukovDoubleDebiased}'s Neyman Near-Orthogonal Score is most closely related to my approach, as they use a regularized estimate of the parameter that is introduced to orthogonalize the moment conditions and choose its value so that the moment conditions are nearly orthogonal.